napolux/1000ideas/ideas/ikea_personal_shopper/README.md

 ### PROs

 * Many people likes IKEA but have zero knowledge of taking measures or design their home.
-IKEA tools are far from perfect.
+IKEA tools are far from perfect
 * Can be a second job for many people (including myself)
 * IKEA is everywhere
 * Personal shoppers for clothes are a thing.
 Why not furniture?